Ecwid/ecwid-api-docs/includes/_store_profile.md

 legalPagesSettings | \<*LegalPagesSettingsDetails*\> | Legal pages settings for a store (*System Settings → General → Legal Pages*) payment | \<*PaymentInfo*\> | Store payment settings information featureToggles | \<*FeatureTogglesInfo*\> | Information about enabled/disabled new store features and their visibility in Ecwid Control Panel.
 Not provided via public token.
-Some of them are available in [Ecwid JS API](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getfeaturetoggles)
+Some of them are available in [Ecwid JS API](https://developers.ecwid.com/api-documentation/get-storefront-details#ecwid-getfeaturetoggles) designSettings | \<*DesignSettingsInfo*\> | Design settings of an Ecwid store.
+Can be overriden by [updating store profile](https://developers.ecwid.com/api-documentation/store-information#update-store-profile) or by [customizing design](https://developers.ecwid.com/api-documentation/customize-appearance) via JS config in storefront.

 #### GeneralInfo
 Field | Type | Description